iiShreya/Computer-Science-Book-Experiment/Grokking Algorithms An Illustrated Guide For Programmers and Other Curious People - Aditya Y. Bhargava/Notes.md

 1. ques.
 What happens if you change the order of the rows? <br>
    ans.
 The answer remains the same, order of rows doesn't matter.

 2. ques.
-Can you fill the grid column-wise instaed of row-wies? ans.
+Can you fill the grid column-wise instaed of row-wies? <br>
+   ans.
 For knapsack, it doesn't make a difference.
 For other problems, it might.

 3. ques.
-What happens if you add an item? ans.
+What happens if you add an item? <br>
+   ans.
 The answer changes in certain cases.

 4. ques.
-Would the value of a column ever go down? ans.
+Would the value of a column ever go down? <br>
+   ans.
 No, because at every iteration, you are storing the max estimate and the estimate can never get orse than it as before.